couchbase/query/docs/n1ql-preview-model.md

 #### IS [ NOT ] MISSING

 In the N1QL data model, documents in a bucket are not required to have the same set of attributes.
-The IS [ NOT ] MISSING operator is provided to test whether an expression (typically attribute or attribute path) is present in the processing context.
+The IS MISSING and IS NOT MISSING operators are provided to test whether an expression (typically attribute or attribute path) is present in the processing context.

-Examples.
+In N1QL, MISSING is not the same as NULL.
+A value that is explicitly set to NULL is not MISSING.

+Given the following data in the *Product* bucket:

+    {
+        sku             : "RURYRYR3T5",
+        title           : "Comfy Recliner",
+        fabric          : "Leather"
+    },
+    {
+        sku             : "O76OIU6IYO",
+        title           : "Coffee Table",
+        length_inches   : 48
+    }

+The following queries would produce the corresponding results.

+    SELECT *
+    FROM product
+    WHERE fabric IS NOT MISSING

+    {
+        sku             : "RURYRYR3T5",
+        title           : "Comfy Recliner",
+        fabric          : "Leather"
+    }

+And:

+    SELECT *
+    FROM product
+    WHERE fabric IS MISSING

+    {
+        sku             : "O76OIU6IYO",
+        title           : "Coffee Table",
+        length_inches   : 48
+    }

+#### Arrays

+Arrays can be subscripted to extract individual elements.

+    expression[expression]

+To extract customer name and last-positioned address:

+    SELECT c.name, c.addresses[LENGTH(c.addresses) - 1] AS tail_address
+    FROM customer c
+    WHERE LENGTH(c.addresses) > 0

+    {
+        name          : "William E. Coyote"
+        tail_address  : {
+                            ship_to  : "Rod Runner",
+                            street   : "2 Water Ride",
+                            city     : "Magic",
+                            state    : "CA",
+                            zip      : 90211
+                        }
+    }

+In the FROM clause, any array subscripts must be constants.
+To extract the first zip of every customer:

+    SELECT zip
+    FROM customer.addresses[0]

+    {
+        zip      : 90210
+    }

 #### Path expressions

 Nested values of arbitrary depth can be referenced directly as expressions, separately from the use of attribute paths in the FROM clause.

-Examples.

-#### Arrays

-Array subscripting.

-    expression[expression]

-Examples.

-Array length (same syntax as strings).

-    LENGTH(expression)

-Examples.
+To extract customer name and first-positioned zip code:

+    SELECT c.name, c.addresses[0].zip
+    FROM customer c
+    WHERE LENGTH(c.addresses) > 0

+    {
+        name  : "William E. Coyote",
+        zip   : 90210
+    }

 #### Collection expressions

 To leverage the multi-valued attributes of the N1QL data model, a special set of collection expressions are provided.
-In the boxes below, *collection* is an array-valued subpath or expression.
+In the boxes below, *collection* is a collection-valued subpath or expression.

-The existential quantifier over arrays tests whether any array element matches a predicate.
+The existential quantifier over collections tests whether any element matches a predicate.

     ANY predicate OVER name IN collection END

-Examples.
+Get customers who have any address in zip code 90210:

+    SELECT name, rewards_number
+    FROM customer c
+    WHERE ANY a.zip = 90210 OVER a IN c.addresses END

+    {
+        name            : "William E. Coyote",
+        rewards_number  : "ABC123XYZ"
+    }

-The universal quantifier over arrays tests whether all array elements match a predicate.
+The universal quantifier over collections tests whether all elements match a predicate.

     ALL predicate OVER name IN collection END

-Examples.
+Get the names and address counts of customers who have no addresses outside California:

+    SELECT c.name, LENGTH(addresses) AS address_count
+    FROM customer c
+    WHERE ALL UPPER(a.state) = "CA" OVER a IN c.addresses END

+    {
+        name            : "William E. Coyote",
+        address_count   : 2
+    }

-The selector over arrays returns a single expression using an array and optional predicate.
+The selector over collections returns a single expression using a collection and optional predicate.

     FIRST expression OVER name IN collection [ WHEN predicate ] END

-Examples.
+Get customer name and any shipping address street in zip code 90211:

+    SELECT name, FIRST a.street OVER a IN c.addresses WHEN a.zip = 90211 END AS street
+    FROM customer c
+    WHERE ANY a.zip = 90211 OVER a IN c.addresses END

+    {
+        name     : "William E. Coyote",
+        street   : "2 Water Ride"
+    }

-The mapper over arrays constructs a new expression array using an array and optional predicate.
+The mapper over collections constructs a new expression array using a collection and optional predicate.
+It is also called a comprehension.

     ARRAY expression OVER name IN collection [ WHEN predicate ] END

-Examples.
+Get customer name and an array of all shipping address zip codes:

+    SELECT name, ARRAY a.zip OVER a IN c.addresses END AS zips FROM customer c

+    {
+        name     : "William E. Coyote",
+        zips     : [ 90210, 90211 ]
+    }

 #### Object expressions